One PH

-One PH is a 24/7 Tagalog-language teleradio news channel owned by MediaQuest Holdings, Inc. through Cignal TV.
-It was soft launched on February 18, 2019 and was officially launched on July 31, 2019, on satellite provider Cignal.
-It can also be seen via Sulit TV and other DTT Set-top boxes in Mega Manila and in other cities all over the Philippines.
+One PH (stylized as one Ph) is a 24/7 Tagalog teleradio news channel owned by MediaQuest Holdings, Inc. through Cignal TV.
+It soft launched on February 18, 2019, before an official launch on July 31, 2019, on satellite provider Cignal.
 One PH is the third MediaQuest channel launched under the One branding (presently known as the One Network Media Group), along with the English-language news channel One News, cable sports channel One Sports+, free TV sports channel One Sports, and now-defunct premium entertainment channel One Screen.

-One PH is a joint partnership of MVP Group's media properties Pilipino Star Ngayon (a filipino tabloid of the sister English newspaper The Philippine Star), with its sister tabloids, PM: Pang Masa (National), The Freeman, and Banat by The Freeman (Regional), 92.3 Radyo5 True FM and News5.
+One PH is a joint partnership of MVP Group's media properties Pilipino Star Ngayon (a Filipino tabloid of the sister English newspaper The Philippine Star), with its sister tabloids, PM: Pang Masa (National), The Freeman, and Banat by The Freeman (Regional), 105.9 True FM and News5.

 History

 On January 13, 2019, AksyonTV was rebranded into all-sports network 5 Plus.
-With this move, Radyo Singko programs that were simulcast on AksyonTV moved to the then-unnamed channel.
+With this move, Radyo5 programs that were simulcast on AksyonTV moved to the then-unnamed channel.
 Meanwhile, 5 Plus, which took over DWNB-TV's terrestrial (analog) TV space, moved to Cignal channel 15.
-However, on January 17, 2019, just 4 days after the move, the Radyo Singko simulcast channel was reassigned from channel 6 to channel 1, temporarily replacing Cignal's community promotion channel.
+However, on January 17, 2019, just 4 days after the move, the Radyo5 simulcast channel was reassigned from channel 6 to channel 1, temporarily replacing Cignal's community promotion channel.
 5 Plus later took over channel 6, but remained simulcasting on channel 15 until February 17, 2019.

 On February 18, 2019, the same standalone channel was soft-launched as One PH, reverting its Cignal channel assignment back to channel 6.
-Alongside this, Radyo Singko unveiled its new refurbished studios and new content were announced to be added to the program line-up of Radyo Singko and One PH.
+Alongside this, Radyo5 unveiled its new refurbished studios and new content was announced to be added to the program line-up of Radyo5 and One PH.

-On July 31, 2019, One PH, was formally launched by Cignal TV as a 24/7 all-Filipino news, public affairs and entertainment channel and are categorized into three blocks: NewsKom (News Komentaryo/News Commentary) (newscasts and talk shows), KKK (Katarungan, Karapatan at Kaalaman/Justice, Rights and Knowledge) (public service and infotainment) and SnS (Showbiz and Sports).
+On July 31, 2019, One PH, was formally launched by Cignal TV as a 24/7 all-Tagalog news, public affairs, and entertainment channel and is categorized into three blocks: NewsKom (News Komentaryo/News Commentary) (newscasts and talk shows), KKK (Katarungan, Karapatan at Kaalaman/Justice, Rights, and Knowledge) (public service and infotainment) and SnS (Showbiz and Sports).

-In August 2019, selected Radyo Singko and One PH programs (Morning Calls, One Balita, One Balita Pilipinas, Wag Po! and Turbo Time with Mike and Lindy) begin its airing on either simulcast or delayed basis on TV5 as part of programming revamp spearheaded by TV5 Network's new CEO Jane Basas.
+In August 2019, selected Radyo5 and One PH programs (Morning Calls, One Balita, One Balita Pilipinas, Wag Po! and Turbo Time with Mike and Lindy) begin their airing on either simulcast or delayed basis on TV5 as part of programming revamp spearheaded by TV5 Network's new CEO Jane Basas.

 On March 8, 2020, One PH was given a slightly revamped look (along with One News and the rebranded One Sports and One Sports+) and reassigned to Cignal channel 1, replacing the community promotion channel, while One Sports (launched as a free-to-air channel replacing 5 Plus) was reassigned to channel 6.